Farm to School Boot Camp Education

 Boot Camp Presentations

-Learn farm to school program tips with these presentations from the Northern Illinois Farm to School Boot Camp (May 17, 2019).
+Learn farm to school program tips with these presentations from the Central Illinois Farm to School Boot Camp (October 15, 2019).